← Back to all work

 Three-tab bottom bar with large icons and labels — no hamburger menus or nested dropdowns.

-This project demonstrates a complete design workflow — problem definition, scoping, prototyping, user-centered iteration, and production-ready Figma output — conducted entirely through conversation with an AI partner.
-Each phase built on the previous one, maintaining context across the full arc of the project.
+This project demonstrates end-to-end product design — problem definition, scoping, prototyping, user-centered iteration, and production-ready Figma output — conducted entirely through conversation with an AI partner.

 Screens Designed